 Tux Paint is a simple drawing program made with younger children in mind.
 It has the basic drawing features similar drawing programs have.
 It lacks some of the basic features like selection tools which most similar raster graphics editors have and there are no advanced features like layers.
 Tux Paint does have fun elements other painting programs do not have such as sound effects and a very large collection of interesting images which can be used as "stamps".
-It's available on Linux, Android, Windows and macOS.

 Features and Usability

 Tux Paint is designed to be a entertaining program for children aged 3-12.
 It is like a simpler version painting programs like KolourPaint with a more children-friendly interface, fewer actual drawing features and sound effects.
 You can use it as a general-purpose painting tool and create drawings and artwork using it but that is not what it was designed for.
 It is meant to be a funny paint program for children and it does a great job of filling that goal.